aws-deepracer/aws-deepracer-follow-the-leader-sample-project/download-and-convert-object-detection-model.md

         [ SUCCESS ] Memory consumed: 644 MB.

-## Copy the optimized artifacts to the model location:
+## Copy the optimized artifacts to the model location

-The Follow the Leader(FTL) sample project expects the optimized model to be present in the /opt/models folder.
-Copy the optimized frozen inference graph model files to /opt/models
+The Follow the Leader (FTL) sample project expects the optimized model to be present in the `/opt/models` folder.
+Copy the optimized frozen inference graph model files to `/opt/models`.

         cp frozen_inference_graph.* /opt/models

-For detailed information on Follow the Leader(FTL) sample project, see Follow the Leader(FTL) sample project [Getting Started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md) section.
+For detailed information on the Follow the Leader (FTL) sample project, see the [Getting started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md) section.